 These Mayflower Cups are perfect to make ahead of time OR make them on Thanksgiving to give the kids something to do while the turkey cooks!

-Supplies needed for these super simple Thanksgiving Mayflower Cups:
+Supplies needed for these super simple Mayflower Cups to Celebrate Thanksgiving:

 - Brown paper cups (or purchase at a party store)